Texas Sports Betting

 One of the first efforts to legalize Texas sportsbooks occurred in 2019 with the introduction of HB 1275 by Sen. Eddie Lucio.

 HB 1275 and an accompanying joint resolution called for a statewide referendum that would amend the Texas Constitution to give the Texas State legislature authority to legalize sports betting.
-Had it passed and received the approval of voters, HB 1275 would have authorized retail sportsbooks and online sports betting apps with a tax rate of 6.25% on handle.
+Had it passed and received voter approval, HB 1275 would have authorized retail sportsbooks and online sports betting apps with a tax rate of 6.25% on handle.

 In December 2021, Representative Dan Huberty gave the keynote speech at the National Council of Legislators from Gaming States convention in Austin, Texas.
 As gaming attorney Daniel Wallach reported, Rep. Huberty said he’s optimistic Texas could legalize sports betting in 2023: